-Every 90 days or 4 times a year, I reach for my calculator to determine how much self-employment tax to send to the IRS because I’m self-employed.
+Every 90 days, or four times a year, I have to make my self-employment tax calculation to send to the IRS because I’m self-employed.

-I have to tell you, you know, it’s not my favorite task.
+I have to confess it’s not my favorite task.

-This post provides instructions on how to calculate self-employment tax, the rate to use, and deductions you can take to lower your federal tax liability.
+This post provides instructions on the self-employment tax calculation, the rate to use, and deductions you can take to lower your federal tax liability.
 After reading this post, calculating and paying the SE tax won’t seem so scary.

 If you’re an employee, your employer pays quarterly employer taxes and your share of social security and medicare contributions called FICA taxes.
 You pay a combined percentage totaling 7.65%, and your employer matches the same amount.
 When you’re self-employed, you owe the full percentage of SE tax on your business’s taxable income.